SaifsCode/Cards--The-Open-Source-RSS-Feeder/README.md

 ## Author

 Developed by Saif Ansari [@Saifscode](https://github.com/SaifsCode)
-With the help of Neo, my personalized AI from OpenAI.
+With the help of Neo, my personalized AI from OpenAI v4.5.

-Inspired by the need for a customizable, fast, and beautiful RSS aggregator for my company's website.
+Inspired by the need for a free, customizable, fast, and beautiful RSS tech news aggregator for my company's website.
 This was my first code project.
-Hope you find it useful!
+Hope you found it useful!

 ---